 Colostrum IGG - A colostrum powder or capsule (IGG Pure) that has a high yield of IgG, made from whey.
 Colostrum has immunoglobulins and other proteins and growth factors.
 There is some data of colostrum benefiting athletes, for example.
 The IgG in here won’t necessarily be specific to pathogens, but I wanted to include it for completeness sake.

 If you are looking for a product to further support GI health, look first to GI Immune Plus.
 It is IgY with a prebiotic, so there is a tremendous savings in the combination over buying the ingredients separately.

 Who Should Not Use These Types of Products

 These aren’t for everyone.
 If you have an allergy to milk or eggs, you’ll want to avoid these immunoglobulin products.
 While vegetarians who consume eggs or milk could use these products, there are no vegan sources of IgG or IgY.

 Another Tool In The War For Your Gut

 Immunoglobulins, especially hyperimmune egg or milk, can be a valuable supplement to improve and support your health.

 Great guts start with the basics: fluids, fiber, probiotics, and prebiotics.
 From there, unique products such as GI Immune or GI Immune Plus can give you the upper hand against the bad guys trying to set up shop in your gut.

 Immunoglobulins are not all equal and not right for everyone.
-We offer free consults and are available to get a good picture of your health and can help you determine if they are a good fit for you.
+We offer wellness consults to get a good picture of your health and to help you determine if they are a good fit for you.

 Just trying to keep it real...